carla-agurto/Process-zoom-videos/README.md

 Note: Once the script is executed, the files in the input folder and intermediate folder are deleted once the features are extracted.

 2. Embedding from whisper features
+To extract features from whisper, it is necessary to install the following libraries

+In python environment 3.11 or 3.12:

 **Instructions**